atmoz/sftp/README.md

 ### Encrypted password

 Add `:e` behind password to mark it as encrypted.
-Use single quotes.
+Use single quotes if using terminal.

 ```
 docker run \